Oscars, Emmys, Celebrites and More! Betting on the Entertainment Industry

 An example from the world of cinema would look as follows:

 You’ll notice that both the over and under have a negative three-digit number next to them, denoting American odds.
 If you bet on the over, you have to wager $105 to win $100.
 If you bet on the under, you have to wager $115 to win $100.

 Prop bets, or propositional bets, are perhaps the most common type of wager you will see in the entertainment betting world.
 They’re not really any different from moneyline bets in their nature.
 Unlike moneyline bets, they don’t focus on the final outcome of an event, instead, they are restricted to a specific part of the event.

 The Super Bowl halftime show is a good example.
 In the months leading up to the Super Bowl, you might be able to wager on who the main performer will be.
 Once announced, some sportsbooks will offer prop bets on who will make guest appearances, what songs will be performed, and whether there will be another “wardrobe malfunction.”

 What counts as a moneyline bet and what counts as a prop bet is obviously debatable.
-What are categories serve to illustrate is that entertainment betting isn’t confined to only the final outcome of big events.
+Categories serve to illustrate is that entertainment betting isn’t confined to only the final outcome of big events.
 You can often wager on smaller parts of those constituent events, as well.

 Things to Keep in Mind